John O'Hanlon (chess player): The O'Hanlon Cup

-The O'Hanlon Cup in the fourth division of the Leinster Chess Union is named in his honour.
+The O'Hanlon Cup, awarded for competitions in the fourth division of the Leinster Chess Leagues, is named in his honour.
 In the 1960s a group of visually impaired chess players formed the O'Hanlon Chess Club in Dublin, they competed in the Leinster Leagues, winning the O'Hanlon Cup, and progressing through the leagues, until 1967 when they disbanded.

+The O’Hanlon cup was originally the third division but as a result of the introduction of the Heidenfield Trophy, which is now the second division, the O’Hanlon Cup became the fourth division.
+The trophy was used prior to the beginning of the league as a prize for a chess championship in Connacht, by the Irish Chess Union.

 O'Hanlon Memorial tournament

 For a number of years Dublin Chess Club, for which O'Hanlon has been a member, hosted the O'Hanlon Memorial tournament.
 In 1962 the O'Hanlon Memorial was held as part Irish Chess Union Golden Jubilee celebrations.
 This series of five tournaments in his memory were played at the Dublin Chess Club, where he had been a member.
-Five tournaments were played in J.J O’Hanlon’s honour.
+Five tournaments were played in J.J O’Hanlon's honour.
 They took place at the Dublin Chess Club.
 The first tournament took place in 1961 and the last concluded in 1964.

-The O'Hanlon Cup

-The O'Hanlon Cup is the fourth tier of the Leinster Leagues.
-It was developed and is run by the Leinster Chess Union.
-The O’Hanlon cup was originally the third division but as a result of the introduction of the Heidenfield Trophy, which is now the second division, the O’Hanlon Cup became the fourth division.
-The league's trophy and title are named in honour of John James O’Hanlon.
-The trophy was used prior to the beginning of the league as a prize for a chess championship in Connacht, by the Irish Chess Union.